Persist-Lab/persist-lab.github.io/_pages/about.md

 <div style="height: 450px; overflow: auto;">
   <font color="brown"><i>20 September, 2024</i></font> <br/>
 <font> It's official!
-We just received confirmation that our NIH R21 has been awarded!
-Our project is titled "Characterizing Information Needs and Peer Engagement Regarding
+Our NIH R21 itled "Characterizing Information Needs and Peer Engagement Regarding
-Medication for Opioid Use Disorder on Social Media."
+Medication for Opioid Use Disorder on Social Media" has been awarded!
 This is my first NIH grant as the PI.
-I am immensely thankful to my wonderful colleagues at CTBH and Geisel, including my co-Is Dr. Sarah Lord, Dr. Jacob Borodobsky, and Dr. Lisa Marsch.
+I am so thankful to my fantastic colleagues at CTBH and Geisel, including co-Is Dr. Sarah Lord, Dr. Jacob Borodobsky, and my mentor Dr. Lisa Marsch.
 We will build human-centric NLP pipelines to analyze online discourse and improve patient education and communication related to recovery treatment.
 Thank you, NIH!
 </font> <br/>